Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: Introduction

-The paper is organized as follows: in Sec. \ref{Sec:BHtoWH} we study a symmetric case, in which the spacetime on two sides of the shell are both of the Schwarzschild solution but the mass parameters can be different.
+The paper is organized as follows: in Sec.~\ref{Sec:BHtoWH} we study a symmetric case, in which the spacetimes on two sides of the shell are both of the Schwarzschild solutions, but their mass parameters can be different.
 We first show that a simple cut-and-paste procedure creates an implicit discontinuity at the thin shell in the resulting Penrose diagram.
 We next demonstrate that to fix this issue, one unavoidably reintroduces a special kind of coordinate singularity back to the event horizon.
-In Sec. \ref{Sec.BHtodS}, we study an asymmetric case, the Schwarzschild-to-de Sitter transition.
-While we show that similar problems happen in this type of model, we also discuss the difference between those two models.
-In Sec. \ref{Sec:discussions}, we first give the geometric explanations for the discontinuity at thin shell and the special kind of coordinate singularity created by the transformation fixing the discontinuity.
-We then draw the comparison to the Reissner-Nordstr{\"o}m solution and make the conclusion.
+In Sec.~\ref{Sec.BHtodS}, we study an asymmetric case, the Schwarzschild-to-de Sitter transition.
+While we show that similar problems happen in this type of model, we also discuss the difference between these two models.
+In Sec.~\ref{Sec:discussions}, we first give the geometric explanations for the discontinuity at the thin shell and the special kind of coordinate singularity created by the transformation fixing the discontinuity.
+We then draw the comparison to the Reissner-Nordstr{\"o}m solution and its Penrose diagram.
+In the second half of Sec.~\ref{Sec:discussions}, we give a formalism for the third conformal transformation, which preserves the continuity of the coordinates at the shell.
+Using this formalism, we show that there is no simple $r$-dependent global conformal coordinate chart for the models considered in this work and then provide a more complicated global conformal coordinate system in which a regular metric can be defined everywhere.
+We put our conclusion in Sec.~\ref{Sec:conclusion}.

 We work in the Planck unit: $G=c=\hbar=1$.